 Sounds easy, but this first item can eat deep into a contractor’s time and money.
 Many contractors want to see a quick return on a new employee; they can’t wait six months or a year to have an employee just beginning to earn their wages.
 This first item presents a paradigm change that contractors must force themselves to make.

 Start by documenting the processes your company uses to complete work.
-No mater your specialty of concrete, write down the steps involved with completing any particular process.
+No mater your specialty, write down the steps involved with completing any particular process.
 Such an effort can then be used as training materials.

 2. Spend more time following up with younger workers